 Security & Compliance

-From a security perspective, a lot remains unknown.
+From a security perspective, a lot remains unknown with regard to the public cloud.
 Public cloud security likely varies from provider to provider, but overall, is limited in its scope.
 Additionally, there is less transparency on the security front, and firms using the public cloud are less likely to be provided with deep knowledge around the infrastructure and security controls maintaining their data and assets.

 Larger, public sites such as the Googles and Amazons of the world are inherently more susceptible to viruses, cybersecurity attacks and intrusions.
 Experienced hackers are much more likely to target a large, public enterprise that has greater potential for a breach – and greater potential for headlines.
+Plus, these companies employ significantly more personnel, meaning the risk of an internal cyber incident is greater.
 Private cloud providers are much more likely to employ strict access controls and implement security practices that will prevent and detect intrusions and maintain the safety of firms’ data and infrastructure.

-On the compliance front, there are a number of demands placed on hedge funds and investment firms.
-Currently, the SEC advises funds to retain all internal and external email and instant message communications that are business-related.
+On the compliance front, there are a number of demands placed on hedge funds, private equity firms and other investment advisers.
+Since 2014, the SEC has made cybersecurity a strict priority, advising firms to employ layers of security to prevent, detect and respond to threats originating inside and outside the firm.
+Sophisticated security methods such as intrusion detection and prevention tools and regular vulnerability assessments are strongly recommended.
+Plus, the SEC advises funds to retain all internal and external email and instant message communications that are business-related.
 Many private cloud solutions offer firms message archiving services, which will allow firms to store communications for the designated period of time and recover any necessary communications in the event of an SEC inquiry.
 Some public clouds, however, are unclear on whether they offer such a service.

 Edge: Private Cloud